martin-rauber/sunset-calc/readme.md

 # Readme

 ### Overview
 The sunset-calc program is a [R shiny app](https://shiny.rstudio.com) to calculate the amount of carbon for TC and Swiss_3S protocols from raw files recorded using a commercial thermo-optical OC/EC analyzer (Model 5L, [Sunset Laboratory Inc.](https://www.sunlab.com), OR, United States).
 Be aware that this app only works with the designated Sunset protocols.
 You can upload one or multiple files, however, **each file must contain only one Sunset run**.
 Expected file size for TC files are ~48 KB and ~140 KB for OC (Swiss_3S) files.
+If you have multiple runs in a single txt file, please use the 'file splitter' first.

 ### TC calc